-About difficulty swallowing or dysphagia
+Causes of difficulty swallowing or dysphagia

 The medical term for difficulty swallowing is dysphagia.

-If your child is having trouble breathing, seek medical help immediately.
+If your child is having significant trouble breathing, seek medical help immediately.
 Go straight to your nearest hospital emergency department, or call an ambulance by dialling 000.
 If you think your child has swallowed a household poison, call the Poisons Information Centre on 131 126.

 Tests for difficulty swallowing